Villanova-AI/villanova_developers/docs/villanova09/tutorials/create/ms/use-postman-with-oauth2.md

 ## Overview
 The tutorial will help you to configure Postman to reach your APIs secured with OAuth2 and Keycloak.

-In this tutorial, we will call an API from an application generated with the [Entando JHipster blueprint](./generate-microservices-and-micro-frontends.md).
+In this tutorial, we will call an API from an application generated with the [Villanova JHipster blueprint](./generate-microservices-and-micro-frontends.md).

 ## Prerequisites
 Get the [Postman](https://www.postman.com/downloads/) application or create an account to use it on the web.